Tucked into a small space near the corner of Avenida

 In an attempt to protect

-artist has posted a number of signs in his store: no photographs.
+artist has posted many signs in his store: no photographs.
 I am a camera buff.
 Photographs help me write about things that

 interest me, so I decided to approach the artist and see if he would be willing